aboutdavid/hcb2ynab/README.md

 6. Run `node .` to pull all transactions into YNAB, and run it again to start the cron job.

 ## 🕷️ Known Bugs
 1. Outward Transfers (as in moving money from one account to another) currently show up as an addition of money, so currently some tranactions may not be copied correctly.
+[This seems to be a bank issue](https://hackclub.slack.com/archives/CN523HLKW/p1689192572237309).